usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/crm_new_r1_form_letter.md

 While we cannot take action on each individual report, your report can help us find issues affecting multiple people of communities.
 It also helps us understand emerging trends or topics.

-Thank you for take the time to contact the Department of Justice about your concerns.
+Thank you for taking the time to contact the Department of Justice about your concerns.

 Sincerely,